Essential Renormalization Group Equation for Gravity coupled to a Scalar field: Essential RG equation

 from which the critical exponents are found to be

 This indicates that all three directions are relevant.
 In particular, the critical exponent of the scalar mass parameter becomes smaller than its canonical dimension $2$.
+For some scaling solutions, see~\cite{Henz:2013oxa,Henz:2016aoh,Wetterich:2019rsn,Percacci:2014tfa,Labus:2015ska,Bonanno:2025qsc}.
+It may appear that the critical exponent for the mass parameter scaling is much smaller than expected.
+Several studies, for instance~\cite{Percacci:2003jz, Eichhorn:2020sbo}, have reported that, in gravity-scalar theories, the critical exponent of the scalar mass tends to significantly decrease.
+Our fixed-point value and the associated critical exponent are consistent with these earlier findings.
 This fact implies that the RG scaling of the scalar mass parameter is mild and thus it is a hint for the solution to the gauge hierarchy problem thanks to gravitational fluctuations~\cite{Wetterich:2016uxm}.